SelectQuoteLabs/SQComponents/notes/ColumnList.md

 ## Technical Notes

-Under the covers we are using the Ag-Grid community edition.
-This is a very powerful grid software with many features and functionality.
-We are currently pulling in and using just a portion of the possible features.
+This component uses the Material UI card component for the optional header and card body.
+Under the covers we are using the Ag-Grid community edition for the card body.
+This is a very powerful grid package with many features and functionality.

-If you wan to show just one tab of information the additional header will not be shown and you will just get the card body with the column headers.
+If you want to show just one tab of information the additional header will not be shown and you will just get the card body with the column headers.

-Sample minimum data sent to CardList
+### Sample

 ```
-const openAccount = selectedValue => {
+const onCellClicked = params => {
-  // open the account selected
+  const gridApi = params.api;
+  var selectedRows = gridApi.getSelectedRows();
+  if (selectedRows.length) {
+    gridApi.deselectAll(); //deselect all rows
+    //do something custom
+    alert(`Opening the acount: \n ${JSON.stringify(selectedRows[0])}`);
   }
+};

 const accountHistory = [
   {status: "Valid", comment: "Not Action 'Invalid.
-This was probably illegal", user: 'Alisha Pena', date: '04/09/2013 11:14 am', pvRule: 'N/A', userType: 'Incoming'},
+This was probably illegal", user: 'Alisha Pena', date: '04/09/2013 11:14 am', pvRule: 'N/A', number: 97979},
   {status: "Invalid", comment: "Action 'Invalid.
-This was probably illegal", user: 'Alisha Cox', date: '04/09/2014 11:14 am', pvRule: 'N/A', userType: 'Agent'}
+This was probably illegal", user: 'Alisha Cox', date: '04/09/2014 11:14 am', pvRule: 'N/A', number: 8751009}
 ];

 const tabs = [